UPDATE

 Types of fleet accounts

-• If the number of currently-licensed vehicles falls below 5, you no longer qualify for fleet status.
-You won't get a fleet billing notice anymore.
-You'll get standard renewal notices for your vehicles instead.
+If the number of currently licensed vehicles in your fleet falls below five, you no longer qualify for fleet status.
+You wont get fleet billing notices anymore, and will get standard billing and renewal notices instead.

-• If the number of currently-licensed vehicles falls below 50, your fleet will automatically be changed to a Regular fleet.
-You'll get tabs and registration receipts for each vehicle each year.
+If the number of currently licensed vehicles falls below 50, we will automatically change your account to a regular fleet account.
+You will get new tabs for each vehicle each year thereafter.

 How to set up a fleet account

-• Bring any required proof of Federal Heavy Vehicle Use Tax (FHVUT) payment.
+Bring the titles and registrations to the office with you.
+Also bring any required proof of Federal Heavy Vehicle Use Tax (FHVUT) payment.

 Federal Heavy Vehicle Use Tax